What Is a Flexible Work Schedule Policy? (+ Free Template)

 A flexible work schedule policy outlines for employees an alternative to the typical 9–5, Monday–Friday workweek.
 It might allow for different daily start and end times or even a compressed four-day workweek.
 Employees who can customize their work hours can better manage their time and focus on their tasks.
-While there are no federal guidelines or restrictions on flexible work schedules, companies should still adhere to all other employment laws.

-Types & Examples of Flexible Work Schedules
+1. Types of Flexible Work Schedules

 Although these work schedule types can apply to both in-office and remote employees, a flexible work schedule is not the same as remote work or work from home.
 For more information on those, check out these resources: